 Japan National Assembly of Disabled Peoples’ International (DPI-Japan) was funded 1986 as a national organization of Disabled Peoples’ International (DPI).
-As of March 2016, 93 organizations of various types of disabilities including physical, intellectual, psychiatric or intractable diseases, are allied with us.
-We gather grass-roots voices, reflect the voices to national policies, and then back them to the locals.
-This is our fundamental activity.
+As of April 2023, 91 organizations of various types of disabilities including physical, intellectual, psycho-social or intractable diseases, are allied with us.
+We gather the voices of people with disabilities at the grassroots and engage in policy advocacy activities to reflect them in national policies.